 The next six years or so is yet another obscure period in Pym’s enigmatic life.
 It is widely quoted that he served as city marshal in Lake City, Wabasha County, Minnesota, where he wed 24 year-old Sarah Kavanagh (née Underwood), originally from County Wexford, Ireland, on 30 March 1887; a marriage that would remain childless.
 It would seem that they left Lake City in something of a hurry.
 Indeed, a classic ‘moonlight flit’!

 The Saint Paul Daily Globe, 25 September 1889 – Anxious about Jim Pym – Special to the Globe: LAKE CITY, Sept.
 24, – James Pym and wife departed for parts unknown at 3 o’clock this morning, leaving behind them no word as to the place of their destination.
 Mr. Pym leaves debts amounting to about $200.
 One of his creditors was Fred Schmans, who made hot pursuit for his rent of $25 for the house in which they lived, but returned after a prolonged and fruitless search.

 The Pyms arrive in Miles City, Montana

-Their next verifiable destination of the ‘absconding’ four proved to be Livingston, Montana, where the Cronin’s first child, Margaret Janet, was born on 5 May 1890.
+Their next verifiable destination of the ‘absconding’ foursome proved to be Livingston, Montana, where the Cronin’s first child, Margaret Janet, was born on 5 May 1890.
 Jim Pym’s stay in the town is evidenced by the following entry in the Red Lodge Picket, 7 June 1890, which reads: Invitations are out for a birthday party at the residence of James Pym, on Second Street, on Friday, June 27th, in honor of the twenty-third birthday of Matthew Underwood.
 [Matthew, brother of Sarah and Mary, arrived in the United States from Ireland in 1884 and was a sponsor at the baptism of baby Cronin on 22 June 1890.]